Use Google Flights to plan your next vacation. This free lesson offers how and adds in some helpful tips.

 If you know where you want to go but don't have definite travel dates, you can use the Lowest Fares tool to find the cheapest days to go.
 Click the bar graph icon on the far right of the search tools to see a calendar and graph with the cheapest fare for each day in the next few months.

 Google Flights also lets you search by map, which is a feature we haven't seen done well on any other site.
 When you get to the Google Flights main page, you'll see a map centered at your home airport, with various cities and fares highlighted around the world.
 Simply use the search tools to set criteria for your flight, and the map will adjust automatically.
 For instance, if you set a price range the map will update to show you all of the places you can fly for that amount.
-This is great for traveling on a budget—and also for coming up with travel ideas you might not consider otherwise.
+This is great for traveling on a budget, as well as for coming up with travel ideas you might not consider otherwise.